So You Want To: Become A Visual Kei Musician

 - Visual Shock / Veteran Kei is the first kind of Visual Kei to exist and the parent of all of the genres mentioned so far.
 Most of it developed into or passed the torch, so to speak, into Kote Kei and Neo-Visual Shock.
 Generally, if you try for this, since you obviously weren't one of the bands that started with it, you'll be seen as a Kote Kei band.
 That said, cover bands can fall here, and if your band is uniquely strange enough to be outside of all other genres and draws on The Eighties look for inspiration, you may well end up being labeled as "Neo-Visual", if not a revival of Hair Metal, or both.

 - Advised if: You deeply love the style of early Visual Shock and very early Visual Kei.
 You're a fan of old-school Power Metal, Speed Metal or Thrash Metal.
 You are doing a cover band or tribute band to 87-92 X Japan, COLOR, Tokyo Yankees, to the other pre-1994 Extasy Records bands, SEIKIMA-II, 85-93 BUCK-TICK, to early-mid-1990s artists such as TM Revolution, Luna Sea, early Malice Mizer, to Neo-Visual artists such as Miyavi, BORN, Phantasmagoria, Megaromania, or similar.
 You like the sound from the classic era, or the looks, and you want to set yourself apart from Kote Kei.
 You're not doing a cover band, necessarily, but you are doing something inspired by the era and the looks.
-You have a mid-range budget; Visual Shock is only costlier than Kote kei by a small margin.
+You have a mid-range budget; Visual Shock is only costlier than Kote kei by a very small margin.

 - Probably not a good idea if: Your style could be seen as Kote Kei and you're cool with being seen as from that subgenre.
 You don't specifically love the 80s/90s/early 2000s and don't want to be mistaken for Hair Metal.
 You're not doing a direct tribute/cover band of anything from the era.
 You don't want to be viewed as another Atsushi Sakurai, Yoshiki or hide clone.
 You have a limited budget and could do Nagoya Kei.

 - Advised if: You prefer to create your own sound by combining different genres together, and have enough musical talent to actually do so.
 You want to be Crazy Awesome.
 You are capable of doing bizarre things with your voice or instrument playing.
-You're a metalhead/rocker who sees Visual Kei as something "cool" and artistic, but can't be fully involved/don't want to have major involvements with the subculture for reasons such as: a) You like the Visual Kei image but prefer to be viewed as a non-VK artist, b) You want to be Visual Kei but would prefer to appeal more to your hardcore rocker/metalhead friends/fans/whatsoever, c) You want to be a Visual Kei artist that appeals to Visual Kei fans but you want to sport a different image from what they would expect, or d) You're only in it for the art; you're averse to/you loathe Visual Kei in general but your style shows some Visual Kei influences and/or you are okay with a little quirkiness in appearance (think Sigh or Loudness).
+You're a metalhead/rocker who sees Visual Kei as something "cool" and artistic, but can't be fully involved/don't want to have major involvements with the subculture for reasons such as: a) You like the Visual Kei image but prefer to be viewed as a non-VK artist, b) You want to be Visual Kei but would prefer to appeal more to your hardcore rocker/metalhead friends/fans/whatsoever, c) You want to be a Visual Kei artist that appeals to Visual Kei fans but you want to sport a different image from what they would expect, or d) You're only in it for the art; you're averse to or even loathe Visual Kei in general but your style shows some Visual Kei influences and/or you are okay with a little quirkiness in appearance (think Sigh or Loudness).
 You are willing to undergo periodic (often annual) style changes.
 You have a limited budget but don't want to do Nagoya Kei, or an unstable budget that doesn't allow you to stick to a specific style.
 You don't want to be seen as Camp Gay.
 You like bands like L Arc En Ciel, Loudness, Yousei Teikoku, Galneryus or modern Dir En Grey, and/or you don't like many Japanese bands at all.

 - Digital Kei is a rather new Visual subgenre that emphasizes the more futuristic and cyberpunk-esque side of Visual Kei.
 Being a relatively unbuilt genre, not much is known about it at present, but generally, bands and musicians in the sub-scene have a more electronic slant and a distinctive rave culture-inspired aesthetic.